 WHO the method can make hiring easier and better.
 Here’s why:

 One common mistake in hiring is going by “gut feeling.”
 Instincts are natural, but they’re not always right for hiring.
-The WHO method helps by keeping things objective and based on evidence.
+The WHO method helps by keeping things structured and based on evidence.

 By focusing on skills and outcomes, you’re less likely to hire someone just because they’re charming.
 The WHO method keeps you focused on what really matters.